The 48th Annual Symposium Holistic Dental Association

 Holistic Dentistry 101

-Bernice Teplitsky DDS
+Bernice Teplitsky DDS NMD FAGD

 In this course, participants will learn what exactly is “Holistic Dentistry”.
 It will help dentists and dental staff understand what holistic patients are looking for and talking about when they call your office.
 It’ll teach what a dental office needs to know and have on hand to practice “Holistic Dentistry”.
 The course is for both new and seasoned dentists figuring out where to start on their journey in becoming a holistic dentist or to help expand an existing practice.
 It is a great course for new auxiliary staff so they can better understand a holistic dental practice, philosophy and procedures.
 This is a comprehensive overview, introducing practically all “holistic” modalities in dentistry.
 Please note that many more courses will be required to get an in depth understanding of each of these modalities that are presented.
 Come ready to learn and ready to jump into the rabbit hole.
 It’s really hard to look back after all the knowledge you gain in this class.
 Are you ready?